CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

    :align: center
    :scale: 20%

-   Figure 7
+   *Albedo*

-:ref:`fig-albedo` : Albedo as a function of ice thickness and temperature, for the two extrema in snow depth, for the ccsm3 shortwave option.
+Figure :ref:`fig-albedo` illustrates Albedo as a function of ice thickness and temperature, for the two extrema in snow depth, for the ccsm3 shortwave option.
 Maximum snow depth is computed based on Archimedes’ Principle for the given ice thickness.
 These curves represent the envelope of possible albedo values.